808raf/twitch-icon-scraper/README.md

 ## Contributing

 Contributions to Twitch Icon Scraper are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Make sure to follow the [code of conduct](CODE_OF_CONDUCT.md).

 ## License